-To try and remodel the late Joshua Nkomo and reduce him to a ZANU PF icon and coin his political ideological location as intently anti-Mthwakazi freedom is malicious disinformation that unfortunately saves to afford scoundrels in ZANU PF a peaceable existence they do not deserve.
+To try and remodel the late Joshua Nkomo, sacrifice and reduce him to a ZANU PF icon and coin his political ideological location as intently anti-Mthwakazi freedom is malicious disinformation that unfortunately serves to afford scoundrels in ZANU PF a peaceable existence they do not deserve.
 Focusing public ire on Nkomo for Mthwakazi’s problems is political redundancy; it is to lack not only class and vision but a deliberate disinformation and misinformation about Nkomo’s nationalist agenda.

-To disagree with Nkomo’s political ideology and strategy is one thing and a legitimate cause but irresponsible politicking is another and reprehensible; de-construction and reconstruction of his past with the purpose of denying and obliterating public’s understanding of the man is propaganda that should not be condoned.
+Disagreeing with Nkomo’s political ideology and strategy is one thing and a legitimately democratic act but irresponsible politicking is another and reprehensible.
+De-construction and reconstruction of Nkomo’s past with the purpose of denying and obliterating public’s understanding of the man is indefensible propaganda that should not be condoned.

 Concern about recent social media anti-Nkomo rhetoric is that it reveals and sets the tone for a manifestly defective political analysis that attempts to scrutinise his decisions in isolation, detaching them from his ideological stand thereby leaving his actions cut off from the context that shaped them.